 Not sure if you can afford health coverage?
 Think you might qualify for aid from the government?

-Medicaid plans provide health insurance coverage to low-income parents, children, seniors, and people with disabilities.
+Apple Health for Adults and Children: provide no or low cost health insurance coverage to low-income parents, children, seniors, and people with disabilities.

 If you have no other source of coverage, check out Kaiser Permanente's own Charitable Health Coverage programs.

 Charitable Health Coverage (CHC) is Kaiser Permanente's unique approach to caring for low-income uninsured persons in our communities.
 CHC programs provide access to health coverage and care within Kaiser Permanente and only are available to uninsured low-income persons who are ineligible for employer subsidized coverage or public programs such as Medicaid, Medicare, or CHIP (SCHIP, Oregon Health Plan).